1101712/Local-Talks/README.md

 This ensures that the default image remains intact in the storage while still allowing for the automated deletion of other user-generated images.

+### CRUD

+The CRUD principle served as the cornerstone for this project's design process.
+For a detailed overview of all CRUD functionalities, please refer to the [Features](#features) section.

+**Create:**
+An authenticated user can create and save profiles, ads, and comments.

+**Read:**
+Users can browse and read their own as well as other users' ads and comments.

+**Update:**
+An authenticated user can edit and update their own saved profiles and ads.

+**Delete:**
+An authenticated user has the capability to delete their own saved profiles, ads, and comments.

 ### 🚀 Future Features

 #### For Users